esphome/esphome-docs/components/sensor/a02yyuw.rst

 To use the sensor, first set up an :ref:`uart` with a baud rate of 9600 and connect the sensor to the specified pin.

-`PWM and RS485 <https://www.dypcn.com/uploads/A02-Datasheet.pdf>`__ Versions of the A02YYUW are not supported by this component.

 .. figure:: images/a02yyuw-full.jpg
     :align: center
     :width: 50.0%